nyu-pl-fa22/class08/README.md

 purported type and then translate that proof to a corresponding `OCaml` function.

+Here is an another example.
+Consider a function `g` of type

 ```ocaml
 g: ('a, 'b) either * ('a -> 'c) * ('b -> 'c) -> 'c
 ```

-can be viewed as the propositional formula
+This type can be viewed as the propositional formula

 ```
 ('a || 'b) && ('a => 'c) && ('b => 'c) => 'c
 ```

 which states that if

 (1) `'a` or `'b` is `true`, and